-If you need to replace/ remove the hard disk for any reason, please contact your distributor/supplier for further information.
+If you need to replace/ remove the hard disk for any reason, please contact your distributor/supplier for further information

-Hard Disk Drive/Solid State Drive
+Solid State Drive

-The hard disk drive/solid state drive is used to store your data in the computer.
-The hard disk can be taken out to accommodate other serial (SATA) hard disk drives, however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.
-The system can also support solid state drives as storage devices (see "Storage" on page D - 2 for specification information).
+The solid state drive is used to store your data in the computer.
+The SSD can be taken out to accommodate other solid state drives, however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty (see "Storage" on page D - 2 for specification information).